 The International Wolf Center maintains a live wolf exhibit, featuring our Exhibit Pack to enhance both in-person and online educational experiences.
 These ambassador wolves contribute to the Center’s mission by reinforcing our educational messages and by creating a connection with each one of our visitors.

-Currently there are no wolves in the Center’s Retired Pack.
+As of January 28, 2022, there are no wolves in the Center’s Retired Pack.

 The Gone But Not Forgotten wolves are those wolves that were International Wolf Center ambassador wolves but have since passed away.
 This section serves as a reminder of all the great educational opportunities these wolves provided during their lives and the lessons we’ve learned.
 The instincts that make a wolf successful in the wild, such as strong social bonding with pack members, maintenance of defined rank order, and ability to distinguish vulnerability in prey animals as well as fellow pack mates, makes a wolf a challenge in a captive environment.
 The challenge is indeed great but we are up to it and more committed than ever to provide the best possible care of our wolves.

 For those of you who would like to honor our “Gone But Not Forgotten” ambassador wolves, please consider a donation in their honor.

 The 1989 pups were born on April 24, 1989, at U.S.D.A. licensed facility in Rochester, Minnesota.
 The history of the Center’s ambassador wolves starts with this pack of four pups who served as educational ambassadors for the 1989, 1990, and 1991 summer seasons.
 The Center chose two males, Jedadiah and Ballazar, and two females, Raissa and Bausha.
 The Center operated a seasonal exhibit from May 30th to October 1st; during the winter, the wolves spent their time in a large wooded enclosure at the home of the Wolf Curator, Lori Schmidt.